medgarcy/SQL_beginner/README.md

 | **Denied**                               |                                                                                                                          |
 | SQL Syntax Pattern                        | Don’t use direct numbers for identifiers of Primary Key and pizzeria                                                                                               |

-Please register new visits into Domino's restaurant from Denis and Irina on 24th of February 2022.
+Please register new visits into Dominos restaurant from Denis and Irina on 24th of February 2022.
 **Warning**: this exercise will probably be the cause  of changing data in the wrong way.
 Actually, you can restore the initial database model with data from the link in the “Rules of the day” section and replay script from Exercises 07 and 08..